Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Study Results

-Analysis of interaction logs (Figure \ref{fig:logbar} and \ref{Iteration_Process}) shows that participants often engaged with visual instruments in the mid-phase of creation, and these instruments directly shaped how stories were developed and revised.

-\paragraph{Perspective Shift as a narrative frame-shifter.} The \textit{Perspective Shift} instrument, which altered both the image and the story perspective, was rated among the most useful features \textit{(M=5.92, SD=1.56)} (Figure \ref{fig:placeholder}).
-P8 described how shifting perspectives changed the story direction: \textit{``Adopting the water's viewpoint anthropomorphized the water spirit and introduced a regretful undertone that established the story's emotional framework.
-Changing the perspective of the voice of the story added personal sentiment and changed the development direction, inspiring new writing possibilities.''} P5 also experimented with this feature, incorporating a first-person voice \textit{(``I didn't expect this to be so heavy!'')} adopted from the system-generated segments into her third-person story (Figure \ref{fig:Instruments} (a)).
-Perspective Shift allowed authors to flexibly reconfigure narrative viewpoint and voice, surfacing new emotional framings and redirecting story trajectories without disrupting their ongoing writing flow.
+\paragraph{Perspective Shift as a narrative frame-shifter.} The \textit{Perspective Shift} alters both the image and the story perspective to provide new directions for story development.
+P8 described how shifting perspectives changed the story direction: \textit{``Adopting the water's viewpoint anthropomorphized the water spirit and introduced a regretful undertone that established the story's emotional framework... changed the development direction, inspiring new writing possibilities.''} P5 also experimented with this feature, incorporating a first-person voice \textit{(``I didn't expect this to be so heavy!'')} adopted from the system-generated segments into her third-person story (Figure~\ref{fig:Instruments} (a)).
+Perspective Shift allowed participants to flexibly reconfigure narrative viewpoint and voice, surfacing new emotional framings and redirecting story trajectories without disrupting their ongoing writing flow.